gingerbeardman/gingerbeardman.github.io/_posts/2021-05-06-pixel-perfect-retro-gaming-in-480p.md

 ## Connections

-The goal is to get the video output from your console into VGA or DVI.
+The goal is to get the video output from your console into VGA or DVI, depending on the input your TV has.

 Specifically when using the EDTV's PC input we need DVI-A (Analogue), rather than DVD-D (Digital) even if the TV supports both via DVI-I (integrated analogue and digital).

+Here is how to connect tye most common vintage consoles.
+Let me know if you connect one that's not on the list!

 **Straight VGA cable (optional VGA to DVI adapter)**